 - To find out how your scholarship will be paid, visit Waterloo’s funding payment information web page

-Questions regarding this competition at Waterloo can be directed to the Assistant Director, Graduate Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs.
+Questions regarding this competition at Waterloo can be directed to the Associate Director, Graduate Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs.